Find out more about the current test on the layout of search

 What does this test focus on?

-To encourage more of our users to use search on Tes Resources while maintaining, and hopefully building upon, current conversion rates, we wanted this test to focus on two key areas of search: left hand filters and resource card layouts.
+To encourage more of our users to use search on Tes Resources and navigate their way around the Tes site while maintaining, and hopefully building upon, current conversion rates, we wanted this test to explore additional navigation.

 What does it mean in practice?

-As well as keeping a control version, which will work as search does at the moment, we are testing five variations which incorporate a mixture of open and closed filters, as well as different ways of offering an expanding resource card.
+As well as keeping a control version, which will work as search does at the moment, we are testing one variation.
 You are likely to only see one of these when you are looking at the site.
 We keep a very close eye on the tests as they run to make sure that nothing dramatic is happening.
 Currently, tests only happen on desktop.

-You can have a look at the variations here:
+You can have a look at the variation here: